remichaignon/templates-bb/README.md

 ## Usage

 0. Add templates-bb.js to your scripts,
-1. Compile your templates using the python script (python templates.py), change the path to your templates in the script if necessary,
+1. Compile your templates using the python script (```SH python templates.py ```), change the path to your templates in the script if necessary,
 2. In your view that uses template, add this attribute (optional):
 ```JS
 	template: null